 Uterine Fibroid Embolization

 The procedure involves inserting a catheter through the groin, maneuvering it through the uterine artery, and injecting the embolic agent into the arteries that supply blood to the uterus and fibroids.
 As the fibroids die and begin to shrink, the uterus fully recovers.
+In a UFE procedure, physicians use an x-ray camera called a fluoroscope to guide the delivery of small particles to the uterus and fibroids.
+The small particles are injected through a thin, flexible tube called a catheter.
+These block the arteries that provide blood flow, causing the fibroids to shrink.
+Nearly 90 percent of women with fibroids experience relief of their symptoms.
 For more information about Uterine Fibroid Embolization and fertility, Click here.

 The Fibroid Treatment Collaborative is dedicated to the comprehensive multi-disciplinary approach to the management of abnormal bleeding, pelvic pain, endometriosis and uterine fibroids.
 The fact is that your situation is unique and deserves an individualized treatment plan.
 Located in Chicago, Illinois and Austin, Texas, we are laparoscopic gynecologic surgeons, radiologists, pain doctors, and physical therapists working in collaboration to plan your best treatment.
 When hysterectomy is appropiate, our surgeons specialize in minimally invasive, laparoscopic or robotic hysterectomy, aiding in a quicker recovery.
 We have leading interventional radiologist who perform uterine fibroid embolization.
 Learn more about the Center.